Kevin Hart

 Why does the learner need this?

 Seems simple, right?
-But in corporate learning, they often forget that there’s a human at the other end.
+But in corporate-created training, they often forget that there’s a human at the other end.
 Someone has a bunch of content they want the learner to “know.”
 And they forget to ask, “does the learner need this?”

 What it looks like